silvinux/ansible-manage-lvm/README.md

 Available variables are listed below, along with default values:

 ### Create partition table and primary disk partition
-Should I create a patition table or partition the disk?.
+Should I create a patition table or partition the disk?<br />
 partion_disk: false
 label: msdos